tikv/website/content/docs/5.1/deploy/install/production.md

   - host: 10.0.1.7
 ```

-> **Note:**
->
+{{< info >}}

-> - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
+- For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
-> - For parameters that should be effective on a specific node, configure these parameters in the `config` of this node.
+- For parameters that should be effective on a specific node, configure these parameters in the `config` of this node.
-> - Use `.` to indicate the subcategory of the configuration, such as `storage.scheduler-concurrency`.
+- Use `.` to indicate the subcategory of the configuration, such as `storage.scheduler-concurrency`.
 For more formats, see [TiUP configuration template](https://github.com/pingcap/tiup/blob/master/embed/templates/examples/topology.example.yaml).
-> - For more parameter description, see [TiKV config.toml.example](https://github.com/tikv/tikv/blob/release-5.0/etc/config-template.toml) and [PD config.toml.example](https://github.com/tikv/pd/blob/release-5.0/conf/config.toml) configuration.
+- For more parameter description, see [TiKV config.toml.example](https://github.com/tikv/tikv/blob/release-5.0/etc/config-template.toml) and [PD config.toml.example](https://github.com/tikv/pd/blob/release-5.0/conf/config.toml) configuration.

+{{< /info >}}

 ## Step 3: Execute the deployment command

-> **Note:**
->
+{{< /info >}}
-> You can use secret keys or interactive passwords for security authentication when you deploy TiKV using TiUP:
+You can use secret keys or interactive passwords for security authentication when you deploy TiKV using TiUP:

->
-> - If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
+- If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
-> - If you use passwords, add the `-p` flag to enter the password interaction window;
+- If you use passwords, add the `-p` flag to enter the password interaction window;
-> - If password-free login to the target machine has been configured, no authentication is required.
+- If password-free login to the target machine has been configured, no authentication is required.

->
-> In general, TiUP creates the user and group specified in the `topology.yaml` file on the target machine, with the following exceptions:
+In general, TiUP creates the user and group specified in the `topology.yaml` file on the target machine, with the following exceptions:

->
-> - The user name configured in `topology.yaml` already exists on the target machine.
+- The user name configured in `topology.yaml` already exists on the target machine.
-> - You have used the `--skip-create-user` option in the command line to explicitly skip the step of creating the user.
+- You have used the `--skip-create-user` option in the command line to explicitly skip the step of creating the user.
+{{< /info >}}

 Before executing the `deploy` command, use the `check` and `check --apply` commands to detect and automatically repair potential risks in the cluster:

-{{< copyable "shell-regular" >}}

 ```bash
 tiup cluster check ./topology.yaml --user root [-p] [-i /home/root/.ssh/gcp_rsa]